 Frequent exercise may be what it takes to reverse the aging of the heart.

-New research has attempted to pinpoint the amount of exercise necessary to keep the heart young.
+Recent research has attempted to pinpoint the amount of exercise necessary to keep the heart young.

 As we age, the heart’s arteries and blood vessels can stiffen, increasing the risk of heart disease.